eust-w/esh/README.md

 ## 🎉Introduction

-esh is a cross-platform SSH link management tool that is simple yet powerful!
+esh is a cross-platform SSH link management tool designed to simplify and streamline the process of managing multiple SSH connections.It is simple yet powerful!

 ## ⚡Usage
+It is particularly useful for developers and system administrators who frequently connect to various remote servers.

 ### Installation